solislemuslab/CMiNet/README.md

 devtools::install_github("rosaaghdam/CMiNet")
 ```

-## Running CMiNet
+## Running CMiNet Package

-CMiNet Package contains 4 main funcitons:
+The CMiNet Package contains four main functions:

-- CMiNet: This function constructs a consensus network from microbiome data using multiple methods.
+1. **CMiNet**: This function constructs a consensus network from microbiome data using multiple methods.

-- plot_hamming_distances: Calculates the Hamming distance, common edges, and number of edges
-for each pair of resulted network matrices
-- visualization: This function processes a weighted microbiome network and visualizes it across different thresholds.
+2. **visualization**: This function processes a weighted microbiome network and visualizes it across different thresholds.
 Each threshold represents a minimum edge weight required for inclusion in the network plot.

+3. **plot_hamming_distances**: Calculates the Hamming distance, common edges, and the number of edges for each pair of resulting network matrices.

-- Vis_FinalNet: This function generates a network plot from a final network resulted by CMiNet.
+4. **Vis_FinalNet**: This function generates a network plot from a final network produced by CMiNet.

 As an example, we run CMiNet Package on American Gut data:

+## 1. **CMiNet** Function
 ### loading the Data
 We use the American Gut data from [SpiecEasi package](https://github.com/zdk123/SpiecEasi)) to run CMiNet algorithm to construct consensus microbiome network.